sachendras/featureprofiles/feature/gnmi/otg_tests/gnmi_subscriptionlist_test/README.md

 # GNMI-2: gnmi_subscriptionlist_test

 ## Summary
-This is to test for subscription to multiple paths with different Subscription modes in a single request using Subscriptionlist.
-Goal here is to ensure that the NOS supports "Subscriptionlist" and also supports the desired subscriptionmodes per path.
+This is to test for gNMI `Subscription` to multiple paths with different `SubscriptionMode` in a single `SubscriptionRequest` message using the `Subscriptionlist` field.
+Goal here is to,
+  * Ensure that the NOS supports "Subscriptionlist" field with multiple `Subscription` messages and also supports the desired `Subscriptionmode` per path in each `Subscription` message.
+  * The tests also check if the DUT is responding back everytime with a `SubscriptionResponse` message that has the `sync_response` field set to `true`

 ## Procedure
+### GNMI-2.1: Verify single subscription request with a Subscriptionlist and different SubscriptionModes:
-  * Send a single Subscription request to the DUT with a **SubcriptionList** and **SubscriptionMode** matching the "Telemetry Parameter Coverage section below
+  * Send a single `SubscribeRequest` message to the DUT with a **SubcriptionList** and **SubscriptionMode** matching the "Telemetry Parameter Coverage" section below.
+Use `Stream` mode for the `SubcribeRequest`.
-  * Ensure that the implementation successfully allows subscription to all the paths mentioned below.
+  * Ensure that the implementation successfully allows subscription to all the paths mentioned below and a `SubscribeResponse` message is received by the client with the `sync_reponse` field set to `true`.
+The RPC via which the `SubscribeRequest` was recieved should eventually be closed by the client.
+### GNMI-2.2: Change SubscriptionModes in the subscription list and verify receipt of sync_response:
+  * In the "Telemetry Parameter coverage" section below, change the `Subscribe` message for each of the paths with `SubscriptionMode` as `ON_CHANGE` to `TARGET_DEFINED` and the ones that are `TARGET_DEFINED` to `SAMPLE` and send all the subscribe messages in a single `SubscribeRequest` message to the DUT.
+Confirm that a `SubscribeResponse` message is received by the client with the `sync_reponse` field set to `true`.
+The client should then close the RPC session
+  * Again, switch the `SubscriptionMode` in each `Subscription` message to its original state i.e. from `TARGET_DEFINED` to `SAMPLE` and from `SAMPLE` to `TARGET_DEFINED` and resend the `SubscriptionRequest` with `Mode` as `STREAM`.
+Confirm that thhe DUT is responding back to the client with a `SubscriptionResponse` and the `Sync_Response` field set to `true`

 ## Telemetry Parameter Coverage